drwill/mash/AppSettings/README.md

 ## Developer support
 Useful information will be traced during loading.
 Watch your output window for any issues encountered.
 Any problems loading values will be returned in an aggregate exception.

+## What's New?

+###Feb 20, 2016
+Added a singleton base class to derive your settings class from.
+Because the base class creates an instance of your class you must specify the type, and it must have a parameterless constructor.

+Initialization went from newing up your class and calling LoadSettings to one line: var settings = YourSettings.Instance.

+If you wish to override the default ISettingsLoader, you may do so with the SettingLoader property, just do so before accessing the Instance property.